-How to run a successful social media campaign in 4 Easy Steps
+How to run a successful social media campaign in 4 easy steps: Step 1

 Prior to any social media campaign, it is crucial to discuss and write down your campaign strategy.
 By making your team aware of campaign objectives, target audiences and your budget constraints, they are able to share more suitable ideas and create more relevant content.
 Your social media strategy also acts as a measuring tool to determine whether your campaign goals are being met or your target audience is being reached.
 We believe that in order to create a strong social media strategy, you should execute the following.